SYNchroACK/intelmq/docs/proposal.md

 ### Systemd

-**Systemd Services:** In this proposal there are three types of systemd services templates files.
+**Systemd Services:** To support the Systemd approach; this proposal provides template files for three types of systemd services.

-1. `<bot-module>.continuous.service`: these service template files are templates to be instantiated by intelmqctl for each bot module configured with `run_mode: continuous`.
+1. `<bot-module>.continuous.service`: this template should be instantiated by intelmqctl per bot module configured with `run_mode: continuous`.
-2. `<bot-module>.scheduled.service`: these service template files are templates to be to be instantiated by crontab for each bot module configured with `run_mode: scheduled`.
+2. `<bot-module>.scheduled.service`: this template should be instantiated by crontab per bot module configured with `run_mode: scheduled`.
-3. `intelmq.scheduled_bots_onboot.service`: this service file exists in order to take care of the bots configured with `run_mode: scheduled` that need to be configured on crontab when operating system starts.
-Please note that this service MUST be executed only onboot and before crontab service.
+3. `intelmq.scheduled_bots_onboot.service`: this template file exists to manage bots configured with `run_mode: scheduled`, which need to be configured on crontab during operating system boot.
+Please note, that this service MUST be executed only onboot and before crontab service starts.

 ## Run Modes with Process Management